Showing 1866 results

 Local authority · Person

-Jon McNitt was a collegiate wrestler for South Dakota State University during the late 1960s.
+Jon McNitt was a collegiate wrestler at South Dakota State University during the late 1960s.
 Competing in the 167-pound weight class, he earned national recognition as a two-time NCAA Division II All-American.
-McNitt placed second at the national championships in 1967 and followed with a fourth-place finish in 1968, marking him as one of the top wrestlers in SDSU history during that era.
-His achievements contributed to the university’s strong wrestling tradition under coach Frank Kurtenbach, and he is noted in archival records and media guides from the period.
+McNitt placed second at the national championships in 1967 and fourth in 1968, establishing himself as one of the leading wrestlers in SDSU’s program during that period.
+His accomplishments contributed to the university’s wrestling program during the tenure of coach Frank Kurtenbach and are documented in university archival records and wrestling media guides from the era.